What is decreasing term life insurance?

 • You end up paying the same price for less coverage as the term goes on, whereas with a level term, your premiums and coverage don’t change.

-Decreasing life insurance vs. level term
+Comparing decreasing term life vs. level term life insurance

 Level term